Ceasar128/MultronFguardian/README.md

 - 🔐 ChaCha20
 - 🔐 SM4
 - 🔐 HC
-- 🔐 RSA Hybrided With Symmetric Algorithms (Key Encapsulation Method)
+- 🔐 RSA Hybrided With Symmetric Algorithms (Key Encapsulation Mechanism)

 * You can set RSA Key Length (from 2048 to 16384) (Default is 3072)
 * You can set Password-Iteration Rate.
 (Default is 4 Iteration)